Social care in England: Types of work

-One type of work covers assessment and commissioning on behalf of local public finance, for people felt to be in need according to eligibility criteria.
+One type of work covers assessment and commissioning on behalf of local public bodies, for people identified as being in need.
+Assessment is undertaken to determing whether the person meets approved eligibility criteria.
 The public face for this activity is usually a social worker employed by the local authority.

 Secondly, as a result of this, and often with council funding, workers provide face-to-face support, including accommodation and care in care homes, supported activity in the community, and domiciliary care.
 This may be contracted directly by the council's staff, or may be purchased by the cared-for person themselves with a personal budget provided by the council, or independently from the council if they have been financially assessed as able to meet the costs themselves.
 This is provided by companies and voluntary agencies registered as competent, and the front-line staff are often employed as care assistants.

 The range of work settings includes the community, hospitals, health centres, education and advice centres and people's homes.
 Social care practitioners frequently work in partnership with staff from other professions, including health, housing, education, advice and advocacy services and the law.